New Regional Complete Streets Policy to Improve Roads for all users in Southwestern Pennsylvania

 At the full Commission meeting on Monday October 29, the Commissioners passed a new policy that will affect the future of the region in a positive way.
 The Commission passed the region’s first Complete Streets Resolution.

 In short, Complete Streets mean that everybody, regardless of who they are, where they live, or how they get around, should have the choice to travel in a safe and convenient manner.
 If we’re only planning for one user of our roadways, i.e. drivers, then these streets are considered incomplete as they exclude a huge swath of residents who cannot or choose not to drive.
-Basically, Complete Streets Policies institutionalize these values in an agency’s day to day work.
+Complete Streets Policies incorporates these values a government or agency’s day to day work.

 BikePGH has long pushed for Complete Streets Policies at all levels of government.
 The first Complete Streets Policy in our region stemmed from BikePGH’s campaign for the City of Pittsburgh to adopt one in 2016.
 Since then, multiple municipalities have passed similar policies.
 SPC is the first agency in the region that transcends multiple jurisdictions to formally enshrine Complete Streets.
 To their credit, Allegheny County is currently working on a Complete Streets Policy of their own.